 - Essential roles and responsibilities for human resource departments

 - Federal, state, and local employment laws

 - Recruiting the best employees

 Degrees that focus specifically on HRM (human resource management) will lean toward a focus on personnel management techniques that effectively contribute to meeting business objectives.

 Undergraduate HRM programs include courses on topics such as:

 - Corporate communication

 - Strategic employee utilization

-Increasingly, human resource professionals are benefitting from developing business skills.
+Increasingly, human resource professionals are benefitting from developing business skills in addition to core HR knowledge.
 Degrees that focus on human resources in the context of business operations will include courses on valuable skill-sets, such as:

 - Managerial finance